 SelfCAD: They need something that will not have all these additional tools because having all of that means it is much more complicated.

 Aside from that, there’s also a problem when it comes to 3D printing specifically because obviously a 3D object is not printable as is, so you need to slice them.
-Basically what slicing means, the printer works in 2D slices.
-You can think about it as a hot glue gun.
+Basically, what slicing means, the printer works in 2D slices.
+You can think about it like a hot glue gun.
 If you use a hot glue gun, you put in a certain material and it heats up, it melts and then lies down.
-If it dries up, you can lay another layer on top, another layer on top and so on.
+If it dries up, you can lay another layer on top, another layer on top, and so on.
 When you take a 3D object, you basically have to slice it that you’re able to lay down each of these layers.
 In addition to slicing, there are a lot of other things involved.
-For example, how tight you want the layers to be compressed together, if you want to have some support material, if you want to have a raft and many other settings.
+For example, how tight you want the layers to be compressed together if you want to have some support material if you want to have a raft and many other settings.

 Our listeners understand slicing and slicing software in general.
 What is unique is that your CAD software seems to be an all in one package, where typically someone who is this target user you’re describing that’s not the professional, more of a home or hobbyist type of user, they would usually have one program to create their model for 3D printing and go to another program in order to slice it.
 When I was researching your software, that was one of the more interesting things that, the user-friendly aspect of it being an all in one program I think is pretty unique.